moorepants/dissertation/davisbicycle.rst

 The length of the lever arm was 0.231 meters.
-The spring stiffness was estimated by suspending an 11.4 kg mass from one of the spring and letting it osciallate while measureing its vertical acceleration via an accelerometer.
+The spring stiffness was estimated by suspending an 11.4 kg mass from one of the spring and letting it oscillate while measuring its vertical acceleration via an accelerometer.
 A grey box identification routine was used to estimate the spring stiffness for three trials.
-We found the average spring stiffnes to be :math:`904.7 \pm 0.6` N/m.
+We found the average spring stiffness to be :math:`904.7 \pm 0.6` N/m.
 The inertia of the handlebar, fork and front wheel about the steer axis, :math:`I_{HF}`, was computed based on the measurements described in Chapter :ref:`physcialparmaeters` and found to be :math:`0.1297+/-0.0005` :math:`kg